Jbirch-Git/Jbirch-Homelab/Security/Zero-Trust/Zero-Trust Identity-Device.md

 ![Create-Tunnel](Images/Create-Tunnel.png)

-Next you Select CloudFlared and Name your Tunnel
+Next you Select CloudFlared and name your Tunnel

 We will now see the installation methods.
 You can choose to install the Cloudflared connector on any OS you would like.